iggym/nodeaddressapi/README.md

 ## Database
 The data is stored in mongo.

-*The api starts with an empty database.*
+Note: *The api starts with an empty database.*

 ### Installing MongoDB with Homebrew
 ```